 It is interesting to note that in recent years there has been a significant increase in aid flows to developing countries although other types of flows such as foreign direct investment and other private flows are declining.
 For example, according to the Organization for Economic Corporation and Development (OECD, 2009b), foreign direct investment and other private flows are on the decline, and remittances are expected to drop significantly in 2009.
 Budgets of many developing countries were hit hard by the rises in food and oil prices in the last two years.
 Many countries are not in a strong fiscal position to address the current financial crisis.
-According to the OECD (2009b), in 2008, total net official development assistance (ODA) from members of the OECD's Development Assistance Committee (DAC) rose by 10.2% in real terms to US\$119.8 billion and is expected to rise to US\$130 billion by 2010.
-Africa is the largest recipient of foreign aid (see Table 1).
+According to the OECD (2009b), in 2008, total net official development assistance (ODA) from members of the OECD's Development Assistance Committee (DAC) rose by 10.2% in real terms to US\$119.8 billion and are expected to rise to US\$130 billion by 2010.
+Africa is the largest recipient of foreign aid.
 For example, net bilateral ODA from DAC donors to Africa in 2008 totaled US\$26 billion, of which US\$22.5 billion went to sub-Saharan Africa.
 Excluding volatile debt relief grants, bilateral aid to Africa and sub-Saharan Africa rose by 10.6% and 10% respectively in real terms.
-Table 1.
-Major Recipients of Foreign Aid, 1986-2007